 You could minimize this risk by posting more than one time a day, then you will have a pretty good chance of showing up at least one time at your follower’s Instagram feed!

 The Instagram algorithm tries to predict what photos and videos are the most important to you, and uses three main factors to determine this: interest, timeliness, and relationship.Later

 If you want to learn more about the Instagram algorithm, I suggest reading this article by Later.

 How many posts should be product promotions or advertisements?

 I suggest that around 80% of your posts are normal posts.

 These are posts that don’t sell any products and are not company-related.

-So this means that roughly 1 out of every 5 posts could be a product promotion or advertisement post.
+So this means that roughly one out of every five posts could be a product promotion or advertisement post.

 These numbers are different for everyone and every niche, so you have to try and see what works best for you!

 My tips regarding product promotion posts: